 Q. What steps have U.S. and Canadian governments taken?

-In May 2014, the DOT issued a safety alert recommending—but not requiring—shippers to use the safest tank cars in their fleets for shipments of Bakken crude and to avoid using DOT-111 cars.
-Canada, in contrast, responded to the Lac-Mégantic disaster with more robust action.
-It required the immediate phase-out of some DOT-111s, a longer phase-out of the remainder, and a surcharge on their use to ship crude oil in the meantime.
+In May 2014, the DOT issued a safety alert recommending—but not requiring—shippers to use the safest tank cars in their fleets for shipments of Bakken crude and to avoid using DOT 111 cars.
+Canada, in contrast, responded to the Lac Mégantic disaster with more robust action.
+It required the immediate phase-out of some DOT-111s, a longer phase-out of the remainder, and the railroads imposed a surcharge on their use to ship crude oil in the meantime.